RWS/studio-api-docs/apiconcepts/filetypesupport/enhancing_the_preview_file_writer.md

         _preview.Write("<span id=\"" + properties.Id.Id + "\" onClick=\"window.external.SelectSegment('" + _paragraphUnitId + "','" + properties.Id.Id + "')\" >");
 }
 ```
-***

-The **SPAN** tag now includes an onClick event handler, which passes the segment id and the paragraph unit id.
+The **SPAN** tag now includes an `onClick` event handler that passes the segment ID and the paragraph unit ID.

-Below you see an example of the HTML code the enhanced preview writer will generate for a paragraph unit that contains two segments:
+The following example shows the HTML generated for a paragraph unit that contains two segments:

 # [HTML](#tab/tabid-8)
 ```html